In 'Catch And Kill,' Ronan Farrow Offers A Damning Portrait Of A Conflicted NBC

 And finally, after Farrow wouldn't drop the investigation: "There's just no room for you in the budget anymore."

-Eventually, Farrow took the story to The New Yorker, where it, alongside reporting from The New York Times's Jodi Kantor and Megan Twohey, helped launch the #MeToo movement.
+Eventually, Farrow took the story to The New Yorker, where it, alongside reporting from The New York Times' Jodi Kantor and Megan Twohey, helped launch the #MeToo movement.

 In memos and statements since, NBC has claimed that Farrow just didn't have enough evidence — despite multiple credible sources and the Gutierrez tape.
 But Farrow reports that many of the NBC executives who obstructed his investigation have been accused of sexual misconduct themselves, which fundamentally compromised their ability to support the story.

-Among other instances, Farrow reports that NBC News Chairman Andrew Lack, "pursued sexual relationships with underlings and talent" — one event ended with a nondisclosure agreement, the other in professional retribution against the woman involved.
+Among other instances, Farrow reports that NBC News Chairman Andrew Lack "pursued sexual relationships with underlings and talent" — one event ended with a nondisclosure agreement; the other, in professional retribution against the woman involved.

-The Senior Executive Producer for Primetime News David Corvo was assigned to shore up the story.
+David Corvo, the senior executive producer for prime-time news, was assigned to shore up the story.
 The Daily Beast would later report that he too had been accused of sexual harassment.
 "I left the meeting with Corvo feeling reassured," Farrow writes at one point.
 "The next day, unbeknownst to me, NBC finalized a nearly $1,000,000 separation agreement with Corvo's accuser."

 Tom Brokaw, whom Farrow leans on for support and advice during his fight with NBC executives, is also eventually accused of sexual harassment.
-NBC's Mark Halperin, Chris Matthews, and Matt Zimmerman are all accused of harassment or worse.
+NBC's Mark Halperin, Chris Matthews and Matt Zimmerman are all accused of harassment or worse.

-In one of the book's most painful chapters, Farrow describes the details of the complaint that led to host Matt Lauer's firing, which had largely been characterized by NBC and others as an inappropriate relationship.
+In one of the book's most difficult chapters, Farrow describes the details of the complaint that led to host Matt Lauer's firing, which had largely been characterized by NBC and others as an inappropriate relationship.
 Instead, Farrow reports, it was rape.

-"I've lost everything I cared about," Brooke Nevils, Lauer's accuser told Farrow, going on the record for the first time.
+"I've lost everything I cared about," Brooke Nevils, Lauer's accuser, told Farrow, going on the record for the first time.
 "My job.
 My goals."

 "You need to know that I was raped," Farrow writes that Nevils told a friend.
 "And NBC lied about it."

-Farrow also describes a culture of generalized sexism and bad journalism: MSNBC president Phil Griffin pressuring women producers into attending a peep show in Times Square; and later, pressuring Farrow to cut quotes in a different story to intentionally alter their meaning — what is, or should be, a fireable offense at most news outlets.
+Farrow also describes a culture of generalized sexism and bad journalism: MSNBC President Phil Griffin pressuring female producers into attending a peep show in Times Square and, later, pressuring Farrow to cut quotes in a different story to intentionally alter their meaning — what is, or should be, a firing offense at most news outlets.

 On Wednesday, Lauer and Lack denied accusations in the book.

-Catch and Kill creates a stark contrast with She Said, by Jodi Kantor and Megan Twohey; they should be read together in college journalism courses, not only as stunning accounts of what good investigative journalism does, but also how institutions can find strength in legacy, reputation, and numbers, or use their substantial power to diffuse guilt and protect the powerful.
-Farrow quotes a source who said Weinstein exulted when he found out NBC wouldn't run the piece: "He kept saying, 'If I can get a network to kill a story, how hard can a newspaper be?'"
-Significantly harder, it turns out.
+Catch and Kill creates a stark contrast with She Said, by Jodi Kantor and Megan Twohey.
+They should be read together in college journalism courses, not only as stunning accounts of what good investigative journalism does but also as how institutions can find strength in legacy, reputation and numbers or use their substantial power to diffuse guilt and protect the powerful.
+Farrow quotes a source who said Weinstein exulted when he found out NBC wouldn't run the piece: "He kept saying, 'If I can get a network to kill a story, how hard can a newspaper be?' " Significantly harder, it turns out.

 Farrow is cutting about the avoidant and cryptic language NBC executives used to dodge responsibility.
 It was not a person who killed the story: